 Similarly to Ribeira, it is located close to the heart of the historic centre of the city and is filled largely by locals.
 However, where it differs is that it hasn’t yet been embraced by tourists, meaning it is an even quieter and more traditional neighbourhood than we have seen so far.

-In addition to its proximity to the city centre, Bonfim has plenty to offer in its own right, with beautiful churches and parks, the stunning Fontainhas viewpoint and even the Cemetery Of Prado Do Repouso, the oldest cemetery in the city, just some of the attractions the district has to offer.
+In addition to its proximity to the city center, Bonfim has plenty to offer in its own right, with beautiful churches and parks, the stunning Fontainhas viewpoint and even the Cemetery Of Prado Do Repouso, the oldest cemetery in the city, just some of the attractions the district has to offer.

 In addition to its cultural attractions and traditional residents, there’s another group of people that call this area home, who will be a draw for many visitors, which is the student population of the city.